 Students also have the opportunity to participate in the SSC Paralegal Expungement Clinic – the first of its kind – working with clients in the Cook County Problem-Solving Courts at Markham & Bridgeview (Veterans, Mental Health, and Drug) under the supervision of an attorney.

-Admission to the College does not necessarily guarantee acceptance into the Paralegal/Legal Assistant program.
+Admission to the College does not necessarily guarantee acceptance into the Law and Paralegal Studies Program.
 However, admission to the college does allow you to take all of the paralegal classes except for the legal research and writing classes and the internship class.
-With respect to the legal research and writing classes and the internship class, you must be admitted to the paralegal program prior to taking those classes.
-In order to gain admission to the certificate program, the student must have successfully completed BLW 201 and PLA 101 by earning a minimum grade point average of 2.66 in those two classes.
-In order to gain admission into the degree program, the student needs at least a 2.66 GPA in English 101, BLW 201, and PLA 101.
-Once the criteria for admission into either the degree or certificate program has been met, the student completes an application, which is available through this web site, and then the student schedules a personal interview with the paralegal program coordinator to be formally admitted into the program.
+With respect to the legal research and writing classes and the internship class, you must be admitted to the Law and Paralegal Studies Program prior to taking those classes.
+In order to gain admission to the certificate program, the student must have successfully completed BLW 201 and LAW 101 by earning a minimum grade point average of 2.66 in those two classes.
+In order to gain admission into the degree program, the student needs at least a 2.66 GPA in English 101, BLW 201, and LAW 101.
+Once the criteria for admission into either the degree or certificate program has been met, the student completes an application, which is available through this web site, and then the student schedules a personal interview with the Law and Paralegal Studies Program coordinator to be formally admitted into the program.

 The curriculum provides a balance of legal-specialty courses, courses in special topics, and general education requirements that gives students a base upon which they can communicate effectively with clients as well as the public and people in the legal system.
 Legal specialty courses are offered primarily in the evening to accommodate those with daytime jobs and family responsibilities.

-If you are planning on entering into the legal profession or have worked in the profession for years, the South Suburban College the Paralegal/Legal Assistant Program is structured to help you meet your goals.
+If you are planning on entering into the legal profession or have worked in the profession for years, the South Suburban College Law and Paralegal Studies Program is structured to help you meet your goals.
 South Suburban College provides you with choices.
 You may:

 • Take one or more courses to advance your skills in a specific legal area,

-• Pursue the Associate in Applied Science degree in Paralegal/Legal Assistant Studies, or
+• Pursue the Associate in Applied Science degree in Law and Paralegal Studies, or

-• Go beyond your baccalaureate or A.A. degree and attain a Certificate in Paralegal/Legal Assistant Studies.
+• Go beyond your baccalaureate or A.A. degree and attain a Certificate in Law and Paralegal Studies.

 You will learn at your own pace, you may take either curriculum part-time or full-time.
 You may take one class a semester or up to six classes a semester.
 All paralegal classes are offered at night with some classes offered during the day and some also offered online.